-The Fine Arts building Emergency Wardens are normally on duty during the business working hours which are from 08:30 to 16:30 on week days.
+The Arts and Science Building (including the Extension) may be operational 24/7 due to the unrestricted access by students, staff or faculty.
+The building emergency wardens are normally on duty during the business working hours which are from 08:30 to 16:30 on week days.
 During some periods of the working hours of operation it may be possible that not all Emergency Wardens will be present.
 When Emergency Wardens are not present or the building is operating outside these hours, individuals will be responsible to follow Emergency Procedures posted and contained in Appendix B and available via www.mun.ca/emergency and the MUN Safe app.